Luca Ghiringhelli

-Luca Ghiringhelli (born 23 January 1992) is an Italian professional footballer who plays for club Novara as a defender.
+Luca Ghiringhelli (born 23 January 1992) is an Italian professional footballer who plays for Serie D club Pavia as a defender.

 Club career

 Early career

 Born in Pavia, Ghiringhelli started playing football with local amateur team Don Orione, before joining Milan in 2002.
 He spent nine seasons in the club's youth system and he was a member of the under-20 side who won the Coppa Italia Primavera in 2010, 25 years after the team's last success in the competition.

 SPAL

 At the beginning of the 2011–12 season, Ghiringhelli moved to Prima Divisione club SPAL in a co-ownership deal.
 He made a total of 22 league appearances for the club.
 At the end of the season, the co-ownership was resolved in favour of Milan via a blind auction.

 Novara

 For the 2012–13 season, Ghiringhelli joined Serie B side Novara, once again in a co-ownership deal with Milan.
 He scored his first goal with Novara in the match against Empoli.